ephase/dotinstall/README.md

 ## Licence

-This softeware is licenced under the GNU-GPL 3 licence, you can found a copy of the licence [here](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This software is licenced under the GNU-GPL 3 licence, you can found a copy of the licence [here](https://www.gnu.org/licenses/gpl-3.0.en.html).